 Planning for the Next Seven Generations with the Eastern Band of Cherokee Indians (EBCI)

-The EBCI and Carolinas CAP teams have formed a partnership to integrate climate into all aspects of tribal governance.
+The EBCI and Carolinas CAP teams have formed a partnership to integrate extreme weather into all aspects of tribal governance.
 The goals of this partnership are to:

-• identify and prioritize climate and health hazards in collaboration with the EBCI Tribal Government leaders and community members
+• identify and prioritize extreme weather and health hazards in collaboration with the EBCI Tribal Government leaders and community members

-• develop a Tribal Government Climate Action Plan to enhance tribal capacity to develop climate resilience solutions now and in the future
+• develop a Tribal Government Climate Action Plan to enhance tribal capacity to develop extreme weather solutions now and in the future

 A photo of a group of people meeting in Cherokee, NC